Jodsderechte/JodsUI/README.md

 -  CustomNames_ElvUi

 Will give you the main Profiles you need to get a profile close to what i use.
 You can find the other Addons on my [Webpage](https://jods-gh.github.io/wowInterface.html).
 When logging into the game if you have ElvUi installed it will run automatically.
 Otherwise you can run it manually from the ElvUi's plugin page.
+How to get transparent speech bubbles see [here](https://jods-gh.github.io/wowInterface.html#TransparentChatBubbles)

 ### About JodsUI